The DUI Process in Georgia

 At these hearings, your attorney has the opportunity to bring forward certain evidence to assist in your defense and to request that evidence be suppressed, whether due to procedural errors or due to a violation of your legal and constitutional rights.
 Sometimes the case is dismissed at this point, or a plea bargain is offered with a lesser charge.

-The Trial
+Trial

 A trial can be in front of a judge only (a bench trial), or with a jury of six members.
 Choosing which type of trial to proceed with is important, and a lawyer from the Law Offices of Richard S. Lawson can advise you as to what type of trial would work best for your case.
+Only a legal professional can help you with your trial.

 Sentencing

+If you are found guilty, you will be sentenced.
+If you are found not guilty, you will be free to go.
+Not guilty is the goal.
 The legal team at the Law Offices of Richard S. Lawson is prepared to guide you through the DUI process and aggressively fight your charges every step of the way.